-- 1. Go to the Maintenance and Troubleshooting section for instructions on proper cleaning of the Valenta 7 Roaster. - 2.
-Your roaster does not require preheating. - 3.
+- 1. Go to the Maintenance and Troubleshooting section for instructions on proper cleaning of the Valenta 15 Roaster. - 2.
+Your roaster does not require preheating, but you can preheat if desired. - 3.
 Visit our website for roasting tips, the green bean distributor map, and more!